ocupop/dart4web/src/_codelabs/ng2/2-blankbadge.md

 <div class="trydart-step-details" markdown="1">
 Create a BadgeComponent class annotated with `@Component`.
-The class contains a name badge instance variable&mdash;replace "Shams" with your name.
+The class contains a name badge instance variable&mdash;replace "Sundar" with your name.
 </div>

 <div class="trydart-step-details" markdown="1">